Table of contents

 - Switch the subject you are studying

 - Change the material you are studying, e.g., Try reading your book with an app that reads the text aloud to set a pace.
 This is precisely how runners keep their pace.
-They have another person running next to them, looking to achieve their personal goal. (same if keeping up with the voice while reading the textbook)
+They have another person running beside them, looking to achieve their personal goal. (same if keeping up with the voice while reading the textbook)

 - switch your study space